Charu-Gupta-2708/Data_projects_TripleTen/Business Analytics Project /README.md

 2. Prepare data for cohort analysis to track cohort metrices month by month.
 3. Calculate retention rate to find out the percentage of customers retained , the purchase data was aggregated into cohorts and then calculate retention rates for each cohort month by month.

- 🔗Conclusion with results:There was a decrease in retention rate of customers from 1st month to 4 th month
+ 🔗Conclusion with results: There was a decrease in retention rate of customers from 1st month to 4th month

 🔗Functional link